818miguelbeltran/boolean-logic-engine/README.md

 ---

 ## 🔍 Analysis
 This project reveals how small changes in logical structure alter decision outcomes, mirroring how platforms like **Netflix** or **YouTube** generate recommendations.
-Unexpected outcomes (Rows 1, 3, and 5) illustrate how certain data signals override others — a simplified form of **algorithmic bias**.
+Unexpected outcomes (Rows 1, 3, and 5) illustrate how certain data signals override others, a simplified form of **algorithmic bias**.

 ---